GiulioRossetti/cdlib/docs/reference/cd_algorithms/temporal_clustering.rst

 Instant Optimal
 ^^^^^^^^^^^^^^^

-This first class of approaches is derived directly from the application of static community discovery methods to the dynamic case.
+This first class of approaches is derived directly from applying static community discovery methods to the dynamic case.
-A succession of steps is used to model network evolution, and for each of them is identified an optimal partition.
+A succession of steps is used to model network evolution, and an optimal partition is identified for each.
 Dynamic communities are defined from these optimal partitions by specifying relations that connect topologies found in different, possibly consecutive, instants.

-``cdlib`` implements a templating approach to transform every static community discovery algorithm in a dynamic one following a standard *Two-Stage* approach:
+``cdlib`` implements a templating approach to transform every static community discovery algorithm into a dynamic one following a standard *Two-Stage* approach:

 - Identify: detect static communities on each step of evolution;
-- Match: align the communities found at step t with the ones found at step t − 1, for each step.
+- Match: align the communities found at step t with those found at step t − 1, for each step.

-Here's an example of a two-step built on top of Louvain partitions of a dynamic snapshot-sequence graph (where each snapshot is an LFR synthetic graph).
+Here is an example of a two-step built on top of Louvain partitions of a dynamic snapshot-sequence graph (where each snapshot is an LFR synthetic graph).

 .. code-block:: python